Computer Repair & Upgrades

 • Replaced dead SSD in ASUS Zenbook & added dual-boot Linux.

-• Replaced damaged logic board and power port on '19 Dell XPS 7490.
+• Replaced logic board and power port on '19 Dell XPS 7490.

 • Replaced & repaired keyboard on Lenovo Thinkpad T470s.